 Type anything to search the archives

-Settlers moved to Morehead, Kentucky before America became a nation.
+Settlers moved here before America became a nation.
 Their history is revealed in music, art and architecture.
-But what keeps folks here are tranquil mornings like this one at Scott Creek Marina.
+But what keeps folks here are thrills like long rides on mountain roads.

 Discovering the spirit of Morehead